-- On the first occasion, of proven harassment or bullying, the School will give a first written warning, detailing the problems and stipulating a time frame for the problem to be corrected.
-One copy will be given to the employee and a further copy will be put on the employee's personal file - 2.
-A second meeting will be held with the employee (usually at the end of the time frame stipulated for correction) to review resolution of the problem - 3.
-If necessary a second and final warning will be given.
-This will specify the conduct or areas of performance which have continued to be unsatisfactory and the consequences of repetition or failure to improve - 4.
-If the problem is not resolved, this may result in dismissal - 5.
-If the problem is resolved, confirmation will be given to the employee in writing and a copy placed on the employee's personal file - 6.
-If the same problem recurs, then a final written warning will be given and that warning will be considered in the same manner as a second written warning.
-If the same problem recurs for a third time this will usually result in dismissal - 7.
-The employee will be given the opportunity, if required, to provide their views at all stages of the process
+1. On the first occasion, of harassment or bullying, the School may in its discretion and where it considers it appropriate to do so, give a fformal written warning, detailing the bullying or harassment conduct which it is satisfied has occurred, and stipulating a time frame for the problem to be satisfactorily addressed.
+One copy of the formal written warning will be given to the employee and a second copy will be placed on the employee's personal file.

+- A meeting will be held with the employee (usually at the end of the time frame stipulated for correction) to review whether the harassment or bullying conduct has been satisfactorily addressed and resolved. - 3.
+If considered necessary, a second and final written warning may be given.
+This will specify the conduct or any aspects of the staff-member's conduct or performance which has continued to be unacceptable or unsatisfactory and the consequences of any repetition or failure to improve. - 4.
+If the matter is not satisfactorily resolved, any repetition of the unacceptable conduct or any failure to improve performance may result in termination of the staff-member's employment and dismissal - 5.
+If the problem is resolved, written confirmation will be given to the employee in writing and a copy placed on the employee's personal file - 6.
+If the unacceptable conduct or performance is nevertheless repeated, then a final written warning will be given.
+Where the conduct or unsatisfactory performance occurs for a third time following the giving of two formal written warning it will usually result in the employee's dismissal. - 7.
+The employee will be given the opportunity to provide their views at all stages of the process